Parent page: More about Schematics

 Component Positioning Guide

-As you move a component in the design space, a thick green or red line will be displayed, traveling from a point within the component, to a location on the board.
+As you move a component around in the workspace, a thick green or red line will be displayed, traveling from a point within the component, to a location on the board.
 This line is called the Optimal Placement Vector, its function is to give an indication of whether the new location is better (green) or worse (red) than the previous location.

 The vector has two distinct properties: its proposed target location; and its color.